-The Customer Levels of Service are considered in terms of:
+The customer levels of service are considered in terms of:

+Condition

-Condition How good is the service?
+How good is the service?
 What is the condition or quality of the service?

+Function

-Function Is it suitable for its intended purpose?
+Is it suitable for its intended purpose?
 Is it the right service?

+Capacity/use

-Capacity/Use Is the service over or under used?
+Is the service over or under used?
 Do we need more or less of these assets?

 It is Council's intention to specify levels of service for each asset category via individual asset management plans.
-This will be an improvement action nominated within this AMP.
+This will be an improvement action nominated within this AM Plan.

-Currently the Council relies upon the Annual Community Satisfaction Survey as well as direct consultation with the community by Councilors' and staff for feedback from the community.
+Currently the Council relies upon the annual Community Satisfaction Survey as well as direct consultation with the community by councillors and staff for feedback from the community.

-The number of customer requests from the Civica Customer Request Management Module are also monitored.
-The results for the 2020/21 financial year are:
+The number of road-related customer requests from the Council's customer request management (CRM) system are also monitored.
+The results for the 2023/24 financial year were: